Exploration of heterogeneous treatment effects via concave fusion: Numerical studies

-We select the $\lambda$ value by minimizing the modified BIC given in (\ref {EQ:BIC}).
-Table \ref{TAB:KhatEX1} reports the sample mean, median and standard deviation (s.d.) of the estimated number of groups $\widehat{K}$ and the percentage of $\widehat{K}$ equaling to the true number of subgroups by the MCP and SCAD methods based on $100$ simulation realizations with $ n=100,200$.
+We select the $\lambda $ value by minimizing the modified BIC given in (\ref {EQ:BIC}).
+Table \ref{TAB:KhatEX1} reports the sample mean, median and standard deviation (s.d.) of the estimated number of groups $\widehat{K}$, the average value of Rand Index (RI) defined in (\ref{EQ:RI}) for measuring clustering accuracy, and the percentage (per) of $\widehat{K}$ equaling to the true number of subgroups by the MCP and SCAD methods based on $500$ simulation realizations with $n=200,400$.
 The median of $\widehat{K}$ is 2 which is the true number of subgroups for all cases.
 As $n$ increases, the mean gets closer to 2 and the standard deviation becomes smaller.
-Moreover, the percentage of correctly selecting the number of subgroups becomes larger as $n$ increases.
+Moreover, the Rand Index (RI) value and the percentage of correctly selecting the number of subgroups become closer to 1 as $n$ increases.

-Without considering the possible heterogeneity in treatment effects, the estimates from ordinary least squares (OLS) can be misleading.
-To demonstrate this point, in Figure \ref{FIG:lineEX1}, we plot the values of $ x_{i}\beta _{i}$ (black solid lines), $x_{i}\widehat{\beta }_{i}$ (red dashed lines) and $x_{i}\widehat{\beta }^{\text{ols}}$(blue dotted lines) against values of $x_{i}$ by using the 79 replications which have two estimated groups by the MCP method for $n=200$, where $\beta _{i}$ are the true values, $\widehat{\beta }_{i}$ are the estimated values by MCP and $ \widehat{\beta }^{\text{ols}}$ is the estimated value from OLS.
-We observe that the fitted lines by the MCP are close to the true lines.
-However, the fitted lines by the OLS center around the line $y=0$, which are far away from the true lines.